jdominguez198/aws-clusters/global-accelerator/README.md

 ## Cleanup

-If you want to delete the Ingress, Certificates and GA endpoints, you can do it using Terraform too.
+If you want to delete the Global Accelerator, you can do it using Terraform too.
 Just type the following command:

 ```
 terraform destroy
 ```

 You will be prompted to confirm the delete operations.
-Take in mind that this will remove the ingress and the certificates, so you should be sure to do it before you type `yes`.
+Take in mind that this will remove the IP set generated, so you should be sure to do it before you type `yes`.